Frequently Asked Questions

 La Fortuna Waterfall Swim: $20 USD per person

-Guided Kayak Excursion: $60 USD per person
+Guided Kayak or Boat Excursion: $75 USD per person

 Grab a paddle and prepare to witness a parade of tropical birds, reptiles, and mammals as you kayak through the black water canals of the Tortuguero National Park.
 Scan the trees for toucans, watch the shores for caimans, otters, iguanas, frogs, and look up to see monkeys sharing space with sloths.
 Bring your binoculars and bug spray.
 Be prepared for hot, humid, and possibly wet weather.

-Turtle Hatching Morning Excursion: Price unknown
+Turtle Hatching Morning Excursion: Price varies

 Wake up early and head down to the beach to (hopefully) watch newly hatched green and leatherback sea turtles scramble their way from the nesting grounds in Tortuguero National Park to the ocean (seasonal).
 This is one that's worth waking up early for!